bjblayney/no-more-fb/README.md

 # no-more-fb
-chrome extension to remind myself that I shouldn't be on facebook.
+Firefox and chrome extension to remind myself that I shouldn't be on facebook.